dimabarbul/XReports/docs/xreports/attribute-based-builder.md

 </table>
 ```

-Global attributes are **not** applied to header rows, to apply attributes you eed to specify them explicitly on property:
+Global attributes are **not** applied to header rows, to apply attributes you need to specify them explicitly on property:

 ```c#
 [HorizontalReport]